Simulating Diffusion Bridges with Score Matching: Numerical examples

 \subsection{Interest rates model}

-Next, we consider a special case of an interest rates model in \citet{ait1998nonparametric}, defined by \eqref{eqn:SDE} with $f(t,x_t)=4/x_t-x_t$ and $\sigma(t,x_t)=1$.
+We consider a special case of an interest rates model in \citet{ait1998nonparametric}, defined by \eqref{eqn:SDE} with $f(t,x_t)=4/x_t-x_t$ and $\sigma(t,x_t)=1$.
 This specification admits a tractable transition density and score function as ground truth, given in terms of modified Bessel functions and its derivative.
 For each $T$, we first learn a single score approximation to handle multiple conditioned states $(x_0,x_T)$ by minimizing the loss in \eqref{eqn:loss} averaged over initial states $X_0=x_0$ from the gamma distribution with shape $5$ and rate $2$.
-We visualize our score approximation for $T=1$ in Fig. \ref{fig:radial_score}, and examine how algorithmic performance depends on $T$ and $(x_0,x_T)$ in Fig. \ref{fig:radial}.
-While the performance of modified diffusion bridge typically degrades with $T$, the forward diffusion and Clark--Delyon--Hu bridge may yield more satisfactory results for specific conditioned states (second column).
-In contrast, our backward diffusion bridge approximation performs well for all $T$ considered and when conditioning requires the process to move away from the stable stationary point of $f$ at $x=2$ (first and third columns).
+We construct guided proposal bridges based on a first-order Taylor approximation of $f$ at the stable stationary point $x^{\star}=2$.
+We plot our score approximation error for $T=1$ in Fig. \ref{fig:radial_score}, and examine how algorithmic performance depends on $T$ and $(x_0,x_T)$ in Fig. \ref{fig:radial}.
+Our backward diffusion bridge approximation performs well for all $T$ considered and when conditioning requires the process to move away from the stationary point (first and third columns).
+Its performance is similar to guided proposal bridge and significantly better than other existing methods.
+While the performance of modified diffusion bridge typically degrades with $T$, the results of forward diffusion and Clark--Delyon--Hu bridge depend on the specific conditioned states.